 All STAs affiliated with an MLD shall set the SCS field of the Extended Capabilities element that they transmit to the same value.
 The SCSID is used by a non-AP MLD to request creation, modification, or deletion of an SCS stream.
 The SCSID is used by an AP MLD to identify an SCS stream in SCS responses.

-An SCS Request frame sent by a non-AP STA affiliated with a non-AP MLD to the AP of an AP MLD that contains a (#4918)QoS Characteristics element in which the Direction subfield is set to uplink or downlink(#4918) is interpreted as a request for creation of an SCS stream that applies at the MLD level.
+An SCS Request frame sent by a non-AP STA affiliated with a non-AP MLD to the AP of an AP MLD that contains a (#4918)QoS Characteristics element in which the Direction subfield is set to uplink or downlink(#4918) or one that does not contain a QoS Characteristics element is interpreted as a request for creation of an SCS stream that applies at the MLD level.

-If the SCS Descriptor element contains a (#4918)QoS Characteristics element in which the Direction subfield is equal to downlink(#4918), then the TCLAS Elements field shall be included in the SCS Descriptor element and the TCLAS Processing Element field may be included in the SCS Descriptor element.
-The TCLAS Elements and the TCLAS Processing Element fields, if present, describes the traffic classification the non-AP STA requests the AP to apply to the corresponding stream.

-An SCS Descriptor element contained in an SCS Request frame in which the TSPEC subelement is present and the Direction subfield in the (#4918)QoS Characteristics element is equal to direct link or uplink shall not contain the TCLAS Elements and the TCLAS Processing Element fields.

 A value of REQUEST_DECLINED, REQUEST_TCLAS_NOT_SUPPORTED_BY_AP, REJECTED_WITH_SUGGESTED_CHANGES, or INSUFFICIENT_TCLAS_PROCESSING_RESOURCES shall be set in the corresponding SCS Status field of the SCS status duple in the SCS Response frame when an EHT AP denies the SCS request for the requested SCSID.

-If the requested SCS is rejected by an EHT AP by setting the Status field value to REJECTED_WITH_SUGGESTED_CHANGES, the AP shall include an SCS Descriptor element containing a (#4918)QoS Characteristics element in the SCS Response frame signaling the suggested TSPEC parameters for this SCS stream.
-The SCS Descriptor element shall not contain any Intra-Access Category Priority element, (#4918)QoS Characteristics Elements field or TCLAS Processing Element field.
-The Request Type field value in the SCS Descriptor element is reserved.
-An AP shall not set the Status field value in an SCS Response frame to REJECTED_WITH_SUGGESTED_CHANGES if the corresponding SCS Descriptor element in the corresponding SCS Request frame did not contain a (#4918)QoS Characteristics element.
+If the requested SCS is rejected by an EHT AP by setting the Status field value to REJECTED_WITH_SUGGESTED_CHANGES, the AP shall include an SCS Descriptor element containing a (#4918)QoS Characteristics element in the SCS Response frame signaling the suggested QoS characteristics parameters for this SCS stream.
+An AP shall include an SCS Descriptor element containing a QoS Characteristics element in SCS Response frame with the corresponding Status field value set to SUCCESS only if the corresponding SCS Descriptor element in the corresponding SCS Request frame contained a QoS Characteristics element.

+The SCS Descriptor element that’s included in an SCS Response frame shall not contain any Intra-Access Category Priority element, TCLAS Elements field or TCLAS Processing Element field.
+The Request Type field value in the corresponding SCS Descriptor element is reserved.
+The following fields in the QoS Characteristics element included in the corresponding SCS Descriptor element may differ from the corresponding values in the requested SCS stream: Minimum Service Interval, Maximum Service Interval, Service Start Time, Medium Time.

 (#4918)A non-AP EHT STA with dot11EHTTXOPSharingTFOptionImplemented equal to true may send an SCS request that contains a QoS Characteristics element whose Direction field is set to 2 (Direct Link) only if the EHT AP sets the Triggered TXOP Sharing Mode 2 Support subfield in the EHT Capabilities element it transmits to 1.